solana-foundation/anchor/CONTRIBUTING.md

 opening a pull request, even if empty.
 This allows the maintainers to track who is working on what issue as to not overlap work.

+## Typo and Small Documentation Fixes

+If you find typos or small documentation errors:

+- **Batch multiple fixes together**: Please group multiple typo fixes into a single PR rather than creating separate PRs for each typo.
+This helps reduce noise and makes reviewing more efficient.
+- **Use a descriptive title**: Title your PR something like "docs: Fix multiple typos in [module/section]" or "docs: Fix typos in CONTRIBUTING.md and README.md"
+- **Simple fixes don't need an issue**: For straightforward typo corrections, you can directly open a pull request without creating an issue first
+- **Exception**: If you find only a single critical typo (e.g., in a command or code example that would cause errors), you can submit it separately

 ## Issue Guidelines

 Please follow these guidelines: